dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### RUES

-The Rusk Universal Event System (RUES) is an integral part of the architecture of Dusk, providing an events system that allows real-time communication and events subscription
+The Rusk Universal Event System (RUES) is an integral part of the architecture of Dusk, providing an events system that allows real-time communication and event subscriptions.

 #### Rusk